 By the second century some Christians would celebrate Easter on the day of Nissan 14 by the Jewish calendar, and others on the Sunday following Nissan 14, no matter the interval of days.
 Back then, Christians were already celebrating a commemoration of the Lord's sacrifice on different dates.

 Something seems to have gotten tangled and twisted along the way in the post-apostolic church.
 As Greeks, Latins and other Gentiles began to dominate the church, the observance began to change.
-The Fourteenthers were in fact celebrating the blessed 'sacrifice' which Yeshua had given Himself over to at the time of Passover.
-The Latins of the Western church, on the other hand, were changing the celebration to Sunday, always Sunday, to place greater emphasis on commemorating the resurrection rather than the sacrifice, because we know the resurrection was discovered on a Sunday morning.
-While the early church fathers were determined to separate the Christian community from it's Judaic roots, the Jewish calendar was likewise discarded as of no value compared to the superior Julian calendar.
-Great controversy divided the church over these issues, yet curiously, both camps referred to their respective celebrations as "Easter."
+The Fourteenthers were in fact celebrating the blessed 'sacrifice' which Yeshua had given Himself over to as the sacrificial Passover lamb.
+The Latins of the Western church, on the other hand, were changing the celebration to Sunday, always Sunday, to place greater emphasis on commemorating the resurrection rather than the sacrifice, because we know the bodily resurrection was discovered on a Sunday morning.
+While the early church fathers were determined to separate the Christian community from its Judaic roots, the Jewish calendar was likewise discarded as of no value compared to the superior Julian calendar.
+Great controversy divided the church over these issues, yet curiously, both camps, by this time were referring to their respective celebrations as "Easter."

 It was Pope Soter, Bishop of Rome from 167 to 174 C.E., who tried to settle the matter.
 His papacy was known for two declarations:

 1. A marriage is only valid if blessed by a priest, otherwise it lacks legitimacy.

 2. The formal inauguration of "Easter" as an annual observance, and he formally assigned the celebration to Sunday.